PacoteJS/pacote/packages/u64/README.md

 type, it is not available in older browsers and tooling doesn't always transpile `BigInt` operations into a backwards-compatible format.

+`U64` also turned out to be more performant than `BigInt` in tests. `@pacote`'s implementation of the XXH64 algorithm based on `U64` is 4.5 times faster than the one based on `BigInt`, although optimizations to JavaScript runtimes might change this in the future.

-If you target ECMAScript 2020 or later, you will probably not need this.
+If you target ECMAScript 2020 or later, and you do not care about the differences in performance, you will _probably_ not need this.

 The `U64` type provided by this package is represented as a tuple of four 16-bit integers.
 For example, the number 1 is `[1, 0, 0, 0]`.
 It is not an object class